shnam7/gulp-build-manager/docs/builders/function-builders.md

 To create a simple gulp tasks, you can use functions to simplify the whole process.

-## Function as a builder in build configuration
+## Using function as a builder in build configuration
 A function can be assigned to builder property in build configuration.<br>
 Let's see an example:
 ```javascript